 It takes an intervention by Helen Kwong, Winnie’s so-called sister-in-law, to get the two women to open up.
 Helen believes she is dying from a brain tumour and cannot fly off to heaven with Winnie’s lies and Pearl’s secret on her conscience.
 She threatens Pearl and Winnie that unless they tell the truth she will do it for them.
 And thus, after persuading Pearl to visit one afternoon, Winnie begins to peel back the veil on her past.

-For the next three hundred pages or so we hear Winnie tell of her life when she was Weiwei and lived on a small island near Shanghai in the 1920s.
+For the next three hundred pages or so we hear Winnie tell of her life when she was known as Weiwei and lived on a small island near Shanghai in the 1920s.

 If you asked me how I felt when they told me I would marry Wen Fu, I can say only this: It was like being told I had won a big prize.
 And it was also like being told my head was going to be chopped off.
 Something between those two feelings.